|Popular For||Hiking, Backpacking, Skiing, Snowshoeing, Mountaineering|

 |Backcountry Skills||Extensive skills needed, especially in winter – avalanche preparedness, crevasse rescue skills, traveling in bear country, glacier travel, navigation|

 |Location||Mile 215.2 Richardson highway (Miller Creek)|

 The guidebook Delta Range: A Mountaineering Playground by Stan Justice is available in Fairbanks at Beaver Sports.
 It highlights many of the climbable peaks accessible by the Canwell Glacier.

 The Canwell Glacier is an approximately 10-mile long valley glacier on the south side of the Delta Mountains in the Eastern Alaska Range.
-It is fairly easy to access the area, but there are no nearby amenities and only one “Jeep” trail through the south side of the valley.
-Weather changes quickly in this valley at all times of the year so it’s important to be prepared for anything, even snow in the summer.
+It is reasonably easy to access the area, but there are no nearby amenities and only one “Jeep” trail through the south side of the valley.
+The weather changes quickly in this valley at all times of the year.
+It’s essential to be prepared for anything, even snow in the summer.

 Via Miller Creek